 Ernest was also instrumental in helping found the Stags Leap District AVA.

 After selling grapes for decades, in 2000 the third generation began managing the vineyards and at that time decided to produce the family’s first commercial wine (their first vintage was from 2000).
 The family is involved in all aspects of the production of this wine; Ernie heads up the winery operations, David handles vineyard management and Janice operates the business side.
 Craig McLean was hired as their founding winemaker – he is no longer making the wine; last we heard he was somewhat retired living the life of a semi-nomad in an RV home touring the country.

-Since 2009 Scotland born (moved to the United States when she was eight), Heather Pyle-Lucas has been their winemaker.
+From 2009 until 2018 Scotland born (moved to the United States when she was eight), Heather Pyle-Lucas was their winemaker.
 Intrigued by veterinarian medicine she chose the largest and perhaps most well known school in the country for this particular field, UC Davis.
 Connecting more with wine making rather then veterinarian studies ultimately she graduated with a Master of Science (M.S.) in Winemaking from UC Davis.
 During her studies she worked a harvest at Robert Mondavi Winery and then spent 17 years there (which is where she connected with the Ilsleys).